Non-metric geometry as the origin of mass in gauge theories of scale invariance: A ``metric'' example

 For our later comparison to ``non-metric'' cases, notice the following (see also \cite{Quiros1,Quiros2,Ohanian}):

 {\bf a)\,} Symmetry (\ref{WS}) enforces the sign of the kinetic term to be negative so $\phi$ is a ghost.
-It is a common feature of conformal and superconformal methods that $\phi$ which acts as a compensator rather than a physical field, has a kinetic term of ``wrong'' sign \footnote{ This has additional implications e.g. for the scalar potential in 4D N=1 supergravity \cite{vanProeyen}.}.
-It would be nice to avoid a ghost in a classical action\footnote{ Alternatively, if one changed the sign of $\cL_E$, then $\langle\phi^2\rangle\!\!<\!0$, $\Sigma\!<\!0$ but then $g_{\mu\nu}$ changes signature by (\ref{WS}).}.
-Also note that the sign of $\Lambda$ is not fixed by (\ref{WS}).
+It is common in conformal/superconformal models that $\phi$, which acts as a compensator rather than a physical field, has a kinetic term of negative sign \footnote{ This has additional implications e.g. for the scalar potential in 4D N=1 supergravity \cite{vanProeyen}.}.
+We would like to avoid a ghost in a classical action\footnote{ Alternatively, if one changed the sign of $\cL_E$, then $\langle\phi^2\rangle\!\!<\!0$, $\Sigma\!<\!0$ but then $g_{\mu\nu}$ changes signature by (\ref{WS}).}.
+Note also that the sign of $\Lambda\sim\langle\phi\rangle^2$ is {\it arbitrary}, not fixed by (\ref{WS}), (\ref{RM}).